devdaydresden/devday_website/README.md

 You can run a local development environment easily with Docker and Docker Compose.
 Make sure you have a current version both installed.

-You can use [run.sh](./run.sh) to start and stop the Docker containers, import a database dump, and purge all local data.
-The necessary Docker images are built on-demand.
+You can use [run.sh](./run.sh) to build, start and stop the Docker containers, import a database dump, and purge all local data.

+These commands are supported:

 ## `backup`: Create a backup